 In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives.
 Do not use oils with a diesel specification of "CD" or oils of a higher quality than specified.
-In addition, do not use oils labeled "ENERGY CONSERV-ING II" or higher.
+In addition, do not use oils labeled "ENERGY CONSERV-ING II" or higher. • Make sure that no foreign material enters the crankcase.

+- 1. "CD" specification

+- 2. "ENERGY CONSERVING II"

-- Make sure that no foreign material enters the crankcase. - 13.
-Start the engine, and then let it idle for several minutes while checking it for oil leakage.
-If oil is leaking, immediately turn the engine off and check for the cause. - 14.
-Turn the engine off, wait at least ten minutes, and then check the oil level and correct it if necessary. - 15.
-Install panel D.
+- Start the engine, and then let it idle for several minutes while checking it for oil leakage.
+If oil is leaking, immediately turn the engine off and check for the cause.

+- 14. Turn the engine off, wait at least ten minutes, and then check the oil level and correct it if necessary.

+- 15. Install panel D.

-EBU23381 Final gear oil
+EBU23383 Final gear oil